kinsta-content/node-js-photo-sharing-app/Chapters/11 - Chapter 11/README.md

 If you haven't already, head to https://kinsta.com and create an account.

-Your first twenty dollars in server resources are free!
-So you can totally check out the Kinsta platform at no cost in a real-world environment.
+They offer a free trial so you can totally check out the Kinsta platform at no cost in a real-world environment.

 Log into my.kinsta.com.